hassibatej/Campus_Run/README.md

 # Campus_Run
 CSE201 C++ group project

-Campus Run intends to implement a 'Mario-like' game, using graphics inspired from the campus most famous spots  (namely Amphi Cauchy, Bâtiment 103, Bôbar,...) and allow the player to navigate and complete tasks to reach the next levels and eventually, complete the game
+Campus Run intends to implement a 'BananaKong-like' game, using graphics inspired from the campus most famous spots  (namely Amphi Cauchy, Bâtiment 103, Bôbar,...) and allow the player to navigate and complete tasks to reach the next levels and eventually, complete the game.

 ## Members (name surname, github username, trello username, [role])